arifrgilang/go-cli/README.md

 If there are more than 1 nearest driver, only the first one will be chosen

+The nearest calculation is based on horizontal and vertical line, not diagonal

 The x axis is the horizontal line, increment from left to right

 The y axis is the vertical line, increment from bottom to top